Strategoose/gva_publication/README.md

 As this repo is replicated for other publications, a lot of the information in this README will be stripped out and stored somewhere more centrally.

+We keep the notebooks, tests etc, and the source code in the same repository to make the code base easier for developers to work with.